LearnPrologNow/lpn/README.md

 ### Quizzes

 So far only an MCQ framework has been implemented.
-I'm not happy with the styling on it, I think it should be a table with headings for the choices, preferably with a heading row that scrolls with the page.
-Furthermore, the radio buttons are tiny and will be annoying on touch-devices.

 The other types of quizzes required in chapter 1 will be an auto-compare based on a text input.
 Eg: